PSO Autopilot Manual

 - Cache check: On startup, the plugin compares this fingerprint against previously completed fingerprints stored in

-GameUserSettings.ini. - Skip or run: If the fingerprint matches a cached entry, the warmup is skipped entirely and
+GameUserSettings.ini. - Skip or run: If the fingerprint matches a cached entry, the asset warmup is skipped and

 PSO Autopilot stores up to 8 completed fingerprints simultaneously using an LRU (Least Recently Used) eviction policy.
 This means: